KRMalaGrino/KRMalaGrino/README.md

 ### Background:
 (Audio Engineer | Video Director | Artist/Musician)

  When i was straight out of highschool I attended SAE Institute in NYC for 9 months where I would obtain my certificate of audio technology .
-5 days a week I would commute from Trenton, NJ via a 1 hour train ride to and from New York, NY 5 days a week .
 Since graduating in 2014, there's been over 200 songs, 15 EPs and 9 albums of original compositions and lyrics released on all streaming platforms .
 I've traveled all over the country performing anywhere I could be heard .
 Recorded in over 30 different recording studio spaces .
 Wrote, performed & engineered genres from hip hop, heavy metal, alternative rock, worship, opera & orchestral.
 Experimented in various other realms as well .
 I am versatile and have a hunger to create art and help others be successful as well .

 ### Socials: